Asymptotic control theory for a system of linear oscillators: APPENDIX . Perturbation theory of observable linear systems

 \section{APPENDIX \theappend.
 Perturbation theory of observable linear systems}

 The subject of the Kalman observability theory is a linear time-invariant system $\dot x=\alpha x$, which is observed, so that the vector $y=\beta x$ is the observation result.
-Here, $\alpha$ and $\beta$ are constant matrices.
+Here $\alpha$ and $\beta$ are constant matrices.
 The system is said to be completely observable, if the knowledge of the curve $y(t)$ in an open time interval allows to recover $x(t)$ uniquely.
 We consider a perturbed situation where the observed vector has the same structure, but the vector $x$ satisfies the perturbed equation $\dot x=\alpha x+f$.
-Then, it is impossible to recover $x$ from knowledge of $y$ precisely, but, if the perturbation $f$ is small, we can do this with a small error.
+Then, it is impossible to recover $x$ from $y$ precisely, but if the perturbation $f$ is small, we can do this with a small error.

-More quantitatively, the error size is described by the following: \begin{theorem} Suppose $\dot x=\alpha x,\,y=\beta x$ is a completely observable time-invariant linear system.
-Then, for a solution $z$ of $\dot z=\alpha z+f$ in the interval $I$ of {\bf integer} length the a priori estimate holds, where the constant $C$ does not depend on the interval $I$. \end{theorem}
+In quantitive terms, the error size is described by the following theorem. \begin{theorem} Suppose that $\dot x=\alpha x,\,y=\beta x$ is a completely observable time-invariant linear system.
+The following a priori estimate holds for a solution $z$ of $\dot z=\alpha z+f$ in the interval $I$ of {\bf integer} length: